bitsawer/blender-custom-nodes/README.md

 Support for three new compositor nodes:

 * [G'MIC](http://gmic.eu/) node.
-* OpenGL GLSL fragment shader node.
-Mostly [Shadertoy](https://www.shadertoy.com/) (Warning: heavy site) compatible.
+* OpenGL GLSL [Shadertoy](https://www.shadertoy.com/) (warning: heavy link) compatible fragment shader node.
 * Python script node.

-All nodes are in the compositor under the "Add -> Filter".
-Watch the [demo video](https://www.youtube.com/watch?v=vGNB13ovwk4) to see the node in action.

 ## [Get the latest binary release (Win64)](/../../releases/latest)

 If you encounter missing .dll errors when starting Blender, try installing [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

+The build is based on Blender master branch, so Python version 3.6 is bundled instead of 3.5.
+This is important if you use addons that contain native code compiled against a specific python version.
+This also means the build contains fixes and additions not in the stock Blender, but possibly also new bugs or incompatibilities.

 ## What's new?